RadaKk/LiveSplit.EldenRaceCounter/README.md

     GraftedScionChapelOfAnticipation,2
     ```
 - `Write default configuration`: output the configuration `csv` with the correct format with 2 categories (default major bosses: 10pts and all others 2pts).
-- `Randomizer mapping`: use the `spoiler_logs/.*.txt` file from the (Enemy randomizer mode)[https://www.nexusmods.com/eldenring/mods/428].
+- `Randomizer mapping`: use the `spoiler_logs/.*.txt` file from the [Enemy randomizer mode](https://www.nexusmods.com/eldenring/mods/428).
 If the default configuration is not used, it will correctly map the boss points with the randomizer.